rdmullins/sprint-3-pseudocode/elevator.md

 ## Assumptions
 - The elevator object is in working order
 - There is a steady power supply
-- Floor numbers are encoded by the push button so that numbers outside the permitted range cannot be entered
+- Floor numbers are encoded by the push buttons so that numbers outside the permitted range cannot be entered
 - The elevator can determine its current position by accessing an automatic counter that increments as it ascends and decrements as it goes down
 - The elevator is maintained such that it is able to perform the functions below

+## Inputs
+- Call
+    - Up
+    - Down
+- Floor Selection (from panel inside elevator car)

 ## Functions
 - goUp()